hanabi/hanabi.github.io/README.md

 * However, players are not generally supposed to stall until all of the "normal" *Play Clues* and *Save Clues* have been given.
 * Thus, if you receive a clue that looks like a *5's Chop Move* in the *Early Game* and you can see that the player had a good non-stall clue to give, then it IS a chop move after all.

+### The Priority Prompt & The Priority Finesse

+* When a player has a choice between two playable cards to play, they always choose the card that leads towards someone else's hand.
+So, when a player does not do this, it is very strange.
+* In this situation, if you see a player choose not to play a card in this way AND it deliberately loses tempo, they are playing towards a card that is already clued in your hand.
+This is similar to a *Prompt*, except instead of initiating it with a clue, they initiate it with the order that they played cards.
+* If you do not have any clued cards in your hand that matches the card that they played, then you you should play your *Finesse Position* card as a *Priority Finesse*.
+* Note that for this to work, the player choosing priority must have full knowledge of the two cards that they are prioritizing.
+* Similar to a normal *Prompt*, if you have two or more clued cards that it could apply to, then you should play the left-most one.
+* Similar to a normal *Prompt*, if you have two or more clued cards and the left-most one was not the matching card, then you should continuing playing clued cards until you find the matching card.

-### The Higher Rank Finesse
+### The Higher Rank Prompt & The Higher Rank Finesse

 * When a player has a choice between two or more cards to play, if other players are waiting on one of their cards in order to play themselves, then those cards should always be prioritized.
 * However, if both cards are not being "waited on", then players are supposed to play the card with the lower number (rank) first.
-* If a player plays a higher rank card first, it implies that the next copy of that suit is in someone else's hand.
-And if it is not immediately clued directly, that player should blind-play their *Finesse Position* card.
+* If a player plays a higher rank card first, it implies that the next copy of that suit is in someone else's hand, similar to the *The Priority Prompt* convention.
+And if there are no matching clued cards, it should cause a blind play, similar to *The Priority Finesse*.
 * For example, this is NOT a *Higher Rank Finesse*:
   * Alice has a known playable red 1 and a known playable blue 2 in her hand.
   * Alice plays blue 2.